raducornea/raducornea/README.md

-- 👋 Hi, I’m Radu, a student at Computer Science University in Romania
+- 👋 CS Student

-- 👀 I’m interested in game, desktop applications and web development
+- 👀 Interested in game, applications and web dev

-- 🌱 I’m currently figuring out the fundamentals of programming, which include the topics I am interested in, as well as understanding the tools I need, and the real world
+- 🌱 Currently studying for an exam and doing little projects

-- 💞️ I’m looking to collaborate on implementing creative ideas of mine which will benefit the world, or imrpoving what has already been done
+- 💞️ Friendly & Growing > Hostile & Grown Up
 - 📫 For now, this is the only way to reach me

 <!---